MagePsycho/magento2-installer-bash-script/README.md

 # Simplistic Magento 2 Installer

-This bash script helps you to install Magento2 from different sources (`tar`, `composer` etc.) with sample data.
+This bash script helps you to quickly install Magento2 from different sources (`tar`, `composer` etc.) with sample data for development purpose.

 ## INSTALL
 You can simply download the script file and give the executable permission.